znsio/specmatic-documentation/documentation/contract_tests.md

 --filter-name "POST /znsio/specmatic/employees"
 ```

-This will only run the `GET` operation under `/items` and exclude other methods if available.
+This will only run the `POST` operation under `/znsio/specmatic/employees` and exclude other methods if available.

 ### API Coverage